cis1912/website/content/lectures/lec01.md

   - 500: Internal Server Error (maybe you made a syntax error in your Python code)
   - 503: Service Unavailable

 No need to remember these status codes because they're uniform across all of the internet, so it's super easy just to look them up if you encounter them.
-Normally the status code will be able to point you in the right direction if you're having trouble with HTTP communication.
+Normally, googling the status code will be able to point you in the right direction if you're having trouble with HTTP communication.